 All state-supported institutions waive tuition for students 65 and older, but different schools have different rules.
 Missouri State University-West Plains allows state residents 62 and older to take up to 24 credits of coursework for free but not for credit.
 At the University of Missouri-St Louis, they may audit a course for a $25 registration fee.

-A state program is set to offer free tuition to families with income up to $125,000, and senior students have other options in the meantime, including discounted course auditing at many SUNY schools.
-Fordham University's College at 60 program offers non-credit seminars and free lecture series for adults over 60, with an option to matriculate into a degree program at 50 percent tuition.
-Cornell University has a summer program that lets seniors 60 and older attend class without earning credit for 10 percent of the usual fee.
+A state program has begun offering free tuition to families with income up to $125,000.
+There is also discounted course auditing at many SUNY schools.
+Fordham University's College at 60 program offers non-credit seminars and lecture series for adults over 60, with an option to matriculate into a degree program at 50 percent tuition.
+Cornell University has a visitors program that lets area adults attend class without earning credit for 10 percent of the usual fee.

 North Dakota's State Board of Higher Education provides for a senior citizen tuition waiver at each institution's discretion.
 Bismarck State College offers students 65 and older a tuition waiver for one audited course per semester.
 Seniors 65 and older may audit classes tuition-free at Lake Region State College, as well, and Williston State College waives tuition for the same age group.